ericoporto/ags-manual-wiki/Maths.md

 Calculates the arctangent of y/x.
 This is well defined for every point other than the origin, even if x equals 0 and y does not equal 0.
 The result is returned in radians.
+Return value is in range -PI to +PI.

 To convert an angle in radians to degrees, use [`Maths.RadiansToDegrees`](Maths#mathsradianstodegrees).